 - l is the index for lines in the graph.
-Even for one line, the first dimension is retained. - $\mathbf{j} = j_1, \dots, j_d$ is the array index in each dimension, where $d \ge 1$. - Averages in momentum space have the momentum origin as the central index. - If integrals or spatial averages are used, the corresponding dimension has one index $j_d = 1$. - With probabilities, extra dimensions are added to j to store the bin indices. - c indexes error-checks and comparisons in the data.
-If not present, the last dimension is omitted. - If c > p.errors, the extra fields are comparison inputs, where p.errors = 0 is the default.
+Even for one line, the first dimension is retained. - $\mathbf{j} = j_1, \dots, j_d$ is the array index in each dimension, where $d \ge 1$. - Averages in momentum space have the momentum origin as the central index. - If integrals or spatial averages are used, the corresponding dimension has one index $j_d = 1$. - With probabilities, extra dimensions are added to j to store the bin indices. - c indexes error-checks and comparisons.
+If not present, omit p.errors and the last dimension. - If c > p.errors, the extra fields are comparison inputs, where p.errors is the largest data index.